weberlab-hhu/Helixer/docs/training.md

 ```

 The last command can be sped up with a higher batch size and should give us the same break down that is performed
-during after a training epoch, but on the test data:
+during training at each check (i.e. 1/epoch by default), but on the test data:

 ```
 +confusion_matrix------+----------+-----------+-------------+